How to Set Up Time Synchronization on Debian

 Step 3: Check The Status of ntpd

 Debian runs the standard Network Time Protocol daemon (ntpd) to sync the system time with external time servers.
-While NTP is the protocol for synchronizing time, ntpd is the program which implements the NTP protocol.
+While NTP is the protocol for synchronizing time, ntpd is the program that implements the NTP protocol.

 To confirm ntpd is running, execute the systemctl command: